Alan Hutson, Principal & Managing Partner

 In the US or abroad, Alan deeply believes that the real brilliance is in the program side of nonprofit organizations.
 He feels privileged to be able to devote his managerial skills and fund development expertise to bringing those programs to scale and is humbled by the determination and dedication of nonprofit program staff members.
 Alan believes that even excellent program staff can benefit from a well-devised fundraising strategy to support their cause.

 Alan’s professional affiliations reflect his commitment to advancing the field of philanthropy.
 He is a member of the Association of Fundraising Professionals (AFP) and the Virginia Association of Fundraising Executives.
 In 2009, 2011, and 2013, Alan was invited to speak at the Southern African Institute of Fundraising (SAIF) where he also performed pro bono consultation with nonprofits ranging from an HIV/AIDS orphanage to a leadership development academy for the chronically unemployed.
 In 2011, SAIF asked him to help chart the future of SAIF through a strategic partnership with AFP.
-Additionally, he has presented at the Virginia Fundraising Institute (2013, 2016, and invited 2017 as a plenery speaker), at AFP’s International Conference (2014, 2015, 2016, and invited 2017), at the International Fundraising Congress (2015), China’s Global Fundraising Conference (2016), ALDE’s conference (2016), and he routinely speaks at Virginia Commonwealth University, as well as local and regional AFP organizations.
+Additionally, he has presented at the Virginia Fundraising Institute (2013, 2016, and 2017 as a plenery speaker), at AFP’s International Conference (2014, 2015, 2016, and 2017), at the International Fundraising Congress (2015), Japan’s annual Fundraising Conference (2018), China’s Global Fundraising Conference (2016), ALDE’s conference (2016), and he routinely speaks at Virginia Commonwealth University, as well as local and regional AFP organizations.

 Alan’s leadership within the nonprofit world can also be seen in his volunteer work.
 He serves as The Monument Group’s representative in the Giving Institute, where he sits on the Methodology Committee for Indiana University’s Giving USA annual study.
 Alan also has the distinction of being the first person from Central Virginia elected to AFP’s International Board.